yairEO/console-colors/README.md

 Tiny decorators library for browser console log.

-All the below API methods are chainable, and are supposed to be written before the `log()` method.
+All the below API methods are chainable, and are supposed to be written before the `log()` method.<br>
 *Mind that styling of console logs only works for primitive types*

 ![alt tag](https://raw.githubusercontent.com/yairEO/console-colors/master/demo.png)